 Fundulidae

 Topminnows – Small with elongate to moderately deep bodies.
-The head is usually flattened.
-The snout is short and the mouth is protrusible.
-The lower jaw protrudes beyond the upper.
-The single dorsal fin is located posterior to midlength.
-Males have larger anal fins than females.
-Females are larger than males (Kells and Carpenter 2011).
+The head usually flattened.
+Snout short and mouth protrusible.
+Lower jaw protruding beyond the upper.
+Single dorsal fin located posterior to midlength.
+Males with larger anal fins than females.
+Females larger than males (Kells and Carpenter 2011).

 Fundulus confluentus – Marsh Killifish